-Management, distribution, and transfer fees charged by SLAMCI to the Company in 2021, 2020 and 2019 amounted to \$213,274, \$250,804 and \$193,895, respectively.
-Accrued management fees as at December 31, 2021 and 2020 amounting to \$15,078 and \$18,473, respectively, are shown as "Payable to Fund Manager" in the statements of financial position.
+Management, transfer and distribution fees charged by SLAMCI to the Company in 2021, 2020 and 2019 amounted to \$581,511, \$264,492 and \$88,776, respectively.
+Accrued management fees as at December 31, 2021 and 2020 amounted to \$61,430 and \$29,597 shown as "Payable to fund manager" in the statements of financial position.

-b.
-Remuneration of Directors
+b) Remuneration of Directors

-Remuneration of the Directors is presented in the statements of comprehensive income under "Directors' Fees" amounting to \$10,167, \$6,370 and \$5,277 in 2021, 2020 and 2019, respectively, which are usually paid to directors based on the number of meetings held and attended.
+Remuneration of directors is presented in the statements of comprehensive income under "Directors' fees" amounting to \$7,976, \$6,362 and \$5,269 in 2021, 2020 and 2019, respectively, which are usually paid to directors based on the meetings held and attended.
 There were no accrued directors' fees as at December 31, 2021 and 2020.

 Except for the Board of Directors, the Company has no key management personnel and employees.
-Pursuant to the Company's MDA with SLAMCI, the latter provides all the staff of the Company, including executive officers and other trained personnel.
+Pursuant to the Company's Management and Distribution Agreement with SLAMCI, the latter provides all the staff of the Company, including executive officers and other trained personnel.

-c.
-Purchase and Sale of Investments
+c) Purchase and Sale of Investments

 These types of transactions are buy and sell of the same security between portfolios of two separate affiliated legal entities and whose assets are managed by Investments Department until July 25, 2021 and Sun Life Investment Management and Trust Corporation from July 26, 2021 onwards.
-Portfolio managers determine that this is appropriate and in the best interest of certain portfolios and ensure that the trade will be executed in a manner that is fair and equitable to both parties involved in the cross trade.
+Portfolio Managers determine that this is appropriate and in the best interest of certain portfolios and ensure that the trade will be executed in a manner that is fair and equitable to both parties involved in the cross trade.